AG7GN/images/README.md

 ## Installation

-- __*Attention Current Nexus Users:*__ If you're already running an earlier version of the Nexus image, you can save the contents of your home folder on that image to a USB stick/drive.
-Once you're running this new image, restore the contents of your home folder from your USB stick/drive to the new image.
-See __Raspberry > Hamradio > Backup/Restore Home Folder__ for information.
+__*Attention Current Nexus Users:*__ If you're already running an earlier version of the Nexus image, you can save the contents of your home folder on that image to a USB stick/drive.
+Once you're running this new image, install the __nexus-backup-restore__ script using the Updater (__Raspberry > Hamradio > Nexus Updater__).
+Then run the script:
+__Raspberry > Hamradio > Backup/Restore Home Folder__
+and follow the instructions to restore the contents of your home folder from your USB stick/drive to the new image.
 This allows you to have your Fldigi setup, macros, etc, and other ham apps configuration on your new image without having to configure everything again.

 1. Assemble the DigiLink or [Nexus DR-X](http://wb7fhc.com/intro.html) board and install it and the Fe-Pi audio board onto the Pi.
 1. The Nexus DR-X Pi image is larger than the allowed file size on GitHub, so I store the image on a Google Drive.
 The Nexus DR-X Pi image is approximately 3.2 GB.